Enter your ZIP to

 Myth #13: Installing Solar Is a Complicated Process

-When installed by a quality and trained professional, the solar installation process is usually simple and seamless.
+When installed by a trained professional, the solar installation process is usually simple and seamless.
 They handle the entire project from start to finish, including any required permitting, design, procurement, and incentive paperwork.
 Improved panel manufacturing and mounting systems allow most solar installations to be completed in a single day.

 Myth #14: Solar Systems Are Unreliable